Kinetic theory of coupled binary-fluid-surfactant systems: Microscopic Derivation of the Hydrodynamic Equations

-$F_\text{fluid}[\phi]$ is a typical free energy of a binary fluid, containing a double-well potential to drive bulk phase separation which competes with a squared-gradient term to penalise surface proliferation.
+is a typical free energy of a binary fluid, containing a double-well potential (for $\alpha<0$ and $\beta>0$) to drive bulk phase separation which competes with a squared-gradient term to penalise surface proliferation.
+Here we take $\alpha=-\beta<0$, so that equilibrium phases correspond to $\phi=\pm\sqrt{-\alpha/\beta}=\pm1$.
 Note that $d$ is the spatial dimension, and the integral is taken over the volume of the system.
-The second term in Eq.~(\ref{eq:full_free_energy}) couples the two discrete particle positions to the volume fraction field, with each particle-field interaction characterised by an interaction strength $\chi$~\cite{hardy2024hybrid}.
+The second term in Eq.~(\ref{eq:full_free_energy}) couples the two discrete head and tail positions to the volume fraction field, with each particle-field interaction characterised by an interaction strength $\chi$~\cite{hardy2024hybrid}.
 We now introduce the orientation unit vector $\hat{\bm{e}}$ and the centre of mass position $\bm{R}$ to be:

 Then, Eq.~(\ref{eq:full_free_energy}) becomes:

 Taylor expanding Eq.~(\ref{eq:free_energy_1}) for small $\ell$, we may obtain: